BirdFarmer/BinanceRepo/TradingAppSummary.md

 - **1-5 Active Strategies** - User-selectable maximum of 5 simultaneous strategies
 - Strategy rotation across pairs
 - Configurable strategy parameters
+ - Availability note: Candle Distribution is Real-only in this app.
+It is disabled (greyed out) in Live Paper and Backtest with a tooltip: "Real-only strategy (uses order book data).
+Switch to Live Real to enable."

 ### 🖥️ Desktop UI Enhancements
 - Recent Trade Entries panel: